Organisation: | Copyright (C) 2008-2021 Olivier Boudeville |

 - show-branch-hierarchy.sh: shows the hierarchy of the branches in the current VCS repository

-- for the management of credentials (i.e. sets of login/password):
+- for the management of credentials (i.e. sets of login/password pairs):

 - open-credentials.sh: unlocks (decrypts) the credential file whose path is read from the user environment, and opens it; once closed, re-locks it (with the same passphrase)